malemay/soybean_sv_paper/README.md

 	make -n all

-To get all the commands lancuhed to create Figure 1 from scratch, the following command can be used:
+As an example, to get all the commands needed to create Figure 1 from scratch, the following command can be used:

 	make -n figures/figure_1.png